 Local Water Supply

 Palo Alto’s water comes from the San Francisco Public Utilities Commission (SFPUC).
 This high quality water supply consists almost entirely of Sierra Nevada snowmelt delivered through the Hetch Hetchy water distribution system.
 Precipitation levels can vary greatly within any given year.
 Even though we may experience periods of wet weather, a warm dry spell can affect water supplies later in the year.
 These climate conditions, along with our limited long-term water supplies, mean it is in our best interest to use water as efficiently as possible, regardless of drought conditions.
-Read the City of Palo Alto's 2015 Urban Water Management Plan.
-There since has been minor edits to the 2015 Urban Water Management Plan.
+Learn more about the City of Palo Alto's Urban Water Management Plan.

 Helpful Information about Your Water Supply